gingerbeardman/gingerbeardman.github.io/_posts/2019/2019-05-11-back-in-time-akihabara-1983-to-2001.md

 I often browse old Japanese console and computer magazines.
 I'm mainly searching for old [Hanafuda Koi-Koi](https://en.wikipedia.org/wiki/Hanafuda) video games, but sometimes I stumble across something else that is interesting in a totally different way.

-Recently, whilst browsing an old issue of [POPCOM](https://ja.wikipedia.org/wiki/ポプコム) over at the wonderful Internet Archive, I found a period map of the [Akihabara](https://en.wikipedia.org/wiki/Akihabara) district — famous for its multitude of stores selling electronics, video games and other otaku goods.
+Recently, whilst browsing an old issue of [POPCOM](https://ja.wikipedia.org/wiki/ポプコム) over at the wonderful Internet Archive, I found a period map of the [Akihabara](https://en.wikipedia.org/wiki/Akihabara) 秋葉原 district — famous for its multitude of stores selling electronics, video games and other otaku goods.

 I shared the map on Twitter, where it was well received, so I decided to go into this a bit more deeply here.